 1. Bird's eye view looking south east.
-The plaza fronts onto Yates Street and provides a secondary connection to View.
+The green fronts onto Yates Street and provides a secondary connection to View.

-2. Looking south from the plaza to the green.
-The plaza is framed on 2 sides by 5 storey building façades, with set back upper storeys, and further contained by a low rise structure to the south.
+2. Looking south from the green towards View Street.
+The open space is framed on 2 sides by 5 storey building façades, with set back upper storeys, and further contained by a low rise structure to the south.

-3.3.7 VIEW STREET GREEN
+3.3.7 PUBLIC PARK (south)

-Objective: To provide a neighbourhood scale green space that is framed by residential townhouses and is not overly shadowed by adjacent buildings.
+Objective: To provide a smaller scale park area for residents and the wider neighbourhood that is framed by residential townhouses and is not overly shadowed by adjacent buildings.

-Height and Setback Guidelines: (for buildings on the east and west sides of the green)
+Height and Setback Guidelines: (for buildings on the east and west sides of the park)

-- Street Wall: 2 to 5 storeys in height. - Upper Storeys (on the east side of the plaza): set back the 4th and 5th storey 2.5m or more from the edge of the street wall. - Upper Storeys (on the west side of the plaza): set back 7m or more from the street wall façade.
+- Street Wall: 2 to 5 storeys in height. - Upper Storeys (on the east side of the park): set back the 4th and 5th storey 2.5m or more from the edge of the street wall. - Upper Storeys (on the west side of the park): set back 7m or more from the street wall façade.